mohammadmunnamia0/Lexical-Analyzer/readme.md

 2. **Expression Not Printing Correctly**
    - Ensure the expression is a valid mathematical expression with spaces separating each component.

----

-## **Contributing**
-If you’d like to improve the code or add features (e.g., support for floating-point numbers or new token types), feel free to fork this repository and submit a pull request.

----

 ## **License**
 This program is provided for educational purposes.
 Feel free to use, modify, and distribute it.